Exairnous/hubs-discord-bot/README.md

 > [!IMPORTANT]
 > The instance you're connecting the Hubs Bot to must have the "Disable room creation" toggle disabled, i.e. non-administrators must be allowed to create rooms, when attempting to use `!hubs create` otherwise the room creation will fail.
 The toggle can be found in the Rooms tab of the App Settings section of the Admin Panel and can be re-enabled after you have created your room.

+> [!IMPORTANT]
+> You are advised not to set a Hubs bot created room to be invite only.
+The bot cannot join invite only rooms and if you haven't saved your invite code you may permanently lose access to your room if your authorization expires.

 ### Room/channel bridging

 Independently of being permission-linked, the bot will detect any Hubs rooms in channel topics in channels that the bot can read and join those rooms, establishing a bridge between the room and the Discord channel.
 Specifically: